 FL Proposals for Thursday offline session 1

-Proposal 3-0B (III): After UE successfully performed a multi-channel access procedure for a set of RB sets using the channel access procedures described in clause 4.5.6.1 or 4.5.6.2 or 4.5.6.3,
+Proposal 3-0B (III): After UE successfully performed a multi-channel access procedure for a set of RB sets,

-a channel occupancy is initiated for the set of RB sets and the UE can use the initiated channel occupancy for own subsequent transmissions (including all S-SSB, PSFCH, PSCCH/PSSCH) [in a SL transmission burst].
+[offline consensus] a channel occupancy is initiated for the set of RB sets and the UE can use the initiated channel occupancy for own subsequent transmissions (including all S-SSB, PSFCH, PSCCH/PSSCH) when the channel access procedures described in clause 4.5.6.3 is used [for a SL transmission burst].

-When a channel occupancy is initiated using the channel access procedures described in clause 4.5.6.1 to transmit PSFCH or S-SSB (if supported), the COT can be shared to other UEs when the initiating UE transmits PSCCH/PSSCH after PSFCH.

-When a channel occupancy is initiated using the channel access procedures described in clause 4.5.6.2 to transmit PSFCH or S-SSB (if supported), the COT [for the RB set where Type 1 LBT is performed] can be shared to other UEs when the initiating UE transmits PSCCH/PSSCH after PSFCH.

-When a channel occupancy is initiated using the channel access procedures described in clause 4.5.6.3 to transmit PSCCH/PSSCH [and PSFCH], the COT can be shared to other UEs after the initiating UE transmits PSCCH/PSSCH [and PSFCH].
+When a channel occupancy is initiated using the channel access procedures described in clause 4.5.6.3 to transmit SL transmissions that followed by PSCCH/PSSCH in a SL transmission burst, the COT can be shared to other UEs that followed by PSCCH/PSSCH in a SL transmission burst.

 Proposal 3-2 (IV): TP#2 in section 4.2 of R1-2310290 is endorsed for TS37.213 clause 4.5.6.